lightbend/flink-k8s-operator/README.md

 This operator uses [abstract-operator](https://github.com/jvm-operators/abstract-operator) library.

 ##Building
-THe operator has 2 participating projects:
+The operator has 2 participating projects:
 * model - json definition of the model and scala code to build java classes (the reason is that SBT does not have an equivalent to [jsonschema2pojo-maven-plugin](https://github.com/joelittlejohn/jsonschema2pojo) so it is implemented as a separate project)
 * operator - the actual implementation of the operator